lynerlwl/lynerlwl.github.io/src/blog/pc-diy-setup-machine.md

 ![Disc Partition Screen](pc-diy-3-img/partition-create.png)

-You will have your OS installed.
+You now have your OS installed.